-Exemptions - The College of Idaho believes it is in the best interest of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
-The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemptions Request must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
-Students who do not have an approved exemption and still have an incomplete immunization record as of the 8th day of classes will have a hold place on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
+Exemptions The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
+The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption

+Request Form must be submitted to the Wellness Center for review and approval by the first day of classes for the semester in which the student intends to enroll.
+Students who do not have an approved exemption and still have an incomplete immunization record as of the 8th day of classes will have a hold placed on their account, and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
-Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records (including recommended immunizations) may be restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).
+Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records (including recommended immunizations) may be asked to begin regular testing at their own expense, restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).

-International and exchange students coming from or returning from these countries must have TB testing done:
+Tuberculin (TB) High-Risk Countries All international and exchange students coming from or returning from these countries must have TB testing done:

-Angola, Bangladesh, Brazil, China, Democratic People's Republic of Korea, Democratic Republic of Congo, Ethiopia, India, Indonesia, Kenya, Mozambique, Myanmar, Nigeria, Pakistan, Philippines, Russian Federation, South Africa, Thailand, United Republic of Tanzania, Viet Nam, Cambodia, Central African Republic, Congo, Lesotho, Liberia, Namibia, Papua New Guinea, Sierra, Leone, Zambia, Zimbabwe, Cameroon, Malawi, Uganda, Botswana, Chad, Guinea-Bissau, Kazakhstan, Ukraine, Uzbekistan, Azerbaijan, Belarus, Kyrgyzstan, Peru, Republic of Moldova, Somalia, Tajikistan, Eswatini, Ghana (Source: World Health Organization; Global Health Observatory; Global Tuberculosis Report 2020).
+Angola, Bangladesh, Belarus, Botswana, Brazil, Cameroon, Central African Republic, China, Congo, Democratic People's Republic of Korea, Democratic Republic of Congo, Eswatini, Ethiopia, Gabon, Guinea, Guinea-Bissau, India, Indonesia, Kazakhstan, Kenya, Kyrgyzstan, Lesotho, Liberia, Malawi, Mongolia, Mozambique, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Papua New Guinea, Peru, Philippines, Republic of Moldova, Russian Federation, Sierra Leone, Somalia, South Africa, Tajikistan, Thailand, Uganda, Ukraine, United Republic of Tanzania, Uzbekistan, Viet Nam, Zambia.
+Zimbabwe (Source: World Health Organization; Global Health Observatory; Global Tuberculosis Report 2021).

-All international and exchange students, except those from countries currently identified as being low risk are required to have either a TB (tuberculin) skin test or IGRA (Interferon Gamma Release Assays) blood test.
+All international and exchange students, except those from countries currently identified as being low risk, are required to have either a TB (tuberculin) skin test or IGRA (Interferon Gamma Release Assays blood test.)

-Students with a history of BGC vaccination are not excluded from tuberculin testing.
+Students with a history of BCG vaccination are not excluded from tuberculin testing.

-If the skin test is positive, a chest X-ray, evaluation for needed treatment, and MD clearance for activities are required.
+If the skin test is positive, a Chest X-ray, evaluation for needed treatment, and MD clearance for activities is required.